bbawj/note-vault/Notes/Threads.md

 - Many to one: can result in blockage of thread when one is in use
 - One to one: creating user threads = creating kernel threads; not very efficient
 - Many to many: not easy to decide an efficient mapping

+## Practice Problems
+Explain the difference between a single-threaded and a multi-threaded process.
+Multi-threaded process splits up its resources into individuals components that have its own registers and stack.
+This allows 1 process to be able to carry out multiple sub-tasks and share memory efficiently.